A Day Trip to Tubac in a Pandemic

 This day, we were looking for specific items, so we knew where to go.
 The place where we used to get glasses was closing.
 The Country Store was open.
 I bought placemats and replacement glasses for our kitchen.
 Even Mexican glassware becomes dull and etched after 15 years of the dishwasher, not recommended but more convenient.

-Next, Jim and I headed to the Tubac Presidio, which is open and sold a few books.
+Next, Jim and I headed to the Tubac Presidio State Historic Park, which is open and sold a few books.
 We missed going to one of our favorite pots and other paraphernalia stores, La Paloma De Tubac.
-We hear the courtyard, pots, and the like, is open.
-The inside is allowing one small group in at a time.
+Unfortunately, it sold recently and is now a residence.
+Another favorite of ours is the Country store, currently only open Saturdays.

 We closed our quick shopping trip with a visit to Tumacookery, a kitchen gadget store, where they greeted us with hand sanitizer.
 Well, it is a high touch business, right?